thomas-gons/Novash/README.md

 **A minimal Unix-like shell written in C**

 A lightweight shell inspired by the [Build your own Shell](https://app.codecrafters.io/courses/shell/overview) roadmap from CodeCrafters.
-The goal is to implement, from scratch the essential components of a modern UNIX shell including parsing, executing, background jogs and user interaction.
+The goal is to implement, from scratch the essential components of a modern UNIX shell including parsing, executing, background jobs and user interaction.

 ---